The Manor House

 The Meon Valley is a very sport-orientated pub, with darts, pool and golf all played.
 There are gaming machines available and a number of televisions are prominently located around the bar to show sports events.
 There is an impressively large collection of sporting trophies displayed adjacent to the dart board.
 The pub has a jukebox and there is a small stage for live performances.
 A meat raffle is held at weekends.

-A pair of real ales can be found at the bar – these being Greene King Abbot Ale and Sharp’s Doom Bar Bitter.
+A single real ale can be found at the bar – this being Sharp’s Doom Bar Bitter.
 A standard selection of other keg beers, cider, wines and spirits is stocked.

 The Meon Valley is now run by an experienced licensee, with many years service of running large managed houses in the south of England.
 A wish to return to a more ‘grass roots’ style of pub management has brought him back to his home town of Portsmouth with an enthusiasm to engage with his customers.

 Photographs: (above) 15th July 2007; April 1999 (by Ray Scarfe); unknown date (by Ray Scarfe); 11th May 1989.